 Small Truths and Other Surprises

-Krista Tippett, host: Jericho Brown’s irreverent, magnetic presence is beloved in the worlds of poetry and education.
-We were joined by Newark high school students for this conversation at the Geraldine R. Dodge Poetry Festival, and it was like the best poetry guest lecture you never had — with topics ranging from the proximity of violence and love, the complexity each of us is, and small truths and the surprises they bring.
+Krista Tippett, host: Jericho Brown is beloved in the worlds of poetry and education.
+And now the book he was writing when we spoke, The Tradition, has won the 2020 Pulitzer Prize for Poetry.
+We had an audience of Newark high school students for this conversation — ranging from the proximity of violence and love, the complexity each of us is, and small truths and the surprises they bring.
 Plus it was fun to read Jericho’s own words back to him.

 [music: “Seven League Boots” by Zoë Keating]